woocommerce/woocommerce-blocks/docs/contributors/contributing/e2e-guidelines.md

 ## Structure

-There are two folders dedidcate to E2E tests.
+There are two folders dedicated to E2E tests.

 The first folder is named "e2e" and it contains all the E2E tests that were created with the deprecated infrastructure Jest + Puppetter.
 The "e2e-pw" folder contains all the E2E tests that were created with the current infrastructure: Playwright.
 These tests are actively maintained and should be used for all new E2E testing.